Cornerstone Fellowship

 There will be buses from NYC, Newark, Philadelphia, and the Metro Washington D.C. area.
 If you are traveling from the Baltimore area, you will meet at BWI airport and take the FJC shuttle to Capital Camps with those arriving by plane.
 FJC will provide you with information closer to the start of the Cornerstone Seminar if you note on your registration that you will be coming from or going to one of these locations.

 Generally there is no cost to participants.
-However, if you plan to alter your travel arrangements after booking, FJC’s Cornerstone Team may invoice you for this expense.
+However, if you plan to alter your travel arrangements after booking, FJC may invoice you for this expense.
 Please be prepared to pay for any additional costs associated with changing or altering your flight as soon as you confirm your itinerary.

-FJC will also not cover any travel booked after April 16, 2025 (online registration close date).
+FJC is not responsible for the cost of travel for all bookings requested after April 15, 2026 (online registration close date).
 See our Cornerstone Fellowship Information Guide for more information.

-Participants are responsible for reimbursing the full cost of travel if cancellation occurs after travel arrangements are confirmed or registration deadline passes, including processing fees.
+Participants are responsible for reimbursing the full cost of travel if cancellation occurs after travel arrangements are confirmed or registration close date passes, including processing fees.
 If in any situation FJC is unable to recuperate costs from the participant in these situations, the participant’s camp will ultimately be held responsible.
-See our Travel Policy for more information about late registration penalties.

 If you do not see answers to your questions here, please reach out to Henry at cornerstone@jewishcamp.org.